BeastCodZ/WinKey/README.md

 ## Disclaimer

-*WinKey is a personal project and comes as-is.
-Don’t trust it blindly with your crown jewels. — I’m not your IT department.*
+*WinKey is a personal project and comes as is.
+Feel free to drop a issue, pull request.
+Don’t trust software over the internet blindly with your crown jewels.*

 ---